Denomica/Denomica.AI.Extensions/Denomica.AI.Extensions/readme.md

 The main hihglights in the published versions are outlined below.

+### v1.0.0-beta.10

+- Fixed a problem with the `EmbeddingGenerator` class that caused it to fail when creating embeddings for an empty string or `null`.

 ### v1.0.0-beta.9

 - Added the name of the model to the generated embedding result in the `EmbeddingGenerator` class.